andreabaschiera/Data-Migration-Tool/README.md

 Some formatting (like checkboxes and arrows to navigate tabs) are not transferred.

 ## Authors
-Developed by EFRAG's Digital Team
+Developed by EFRAG's Digital Team.
-Maintained by EFRAG's Digital Team
+Maintained by EFRAG's Digital Team.
 For inquiries or support, contact: andrea.baschiera@efrag.org / thibault.magro@efrag.org